 By the time, you retire your mortgage should be cleared so that expense is gone and if you have dependents they would be ideally fending for themselves by then.
 But you still might want to leave some money behind or cover funeral expenses.

-Therefore, a convertible term life insurance policy which has higher cover to retirement age and the option to convert to a new lower cover then policy, without having to provide any fresh medical evidence, is the ideal solution for most people.
+Therefore, a convertible term life insurance policy which has higher coverage to retirement age and the option to convert to a new lower cover policy, without having to provide any fresh medical evidence, is the ideal solution for most people.

 How Much Life Cover do I need? – If I have substantial assets